 • Peanut butter – Put a tablespoon of your favorite peanut butter right in the middle of the mug cake for a lava-like experience.
 You can also drizzle it on top of the cake.

-• Butterscotch – This creamy bourbon butterscotch sauce is amazing with chocolate cake!
+• Butterscotch – This creamy bourbon butterscotch sauce is amazing on top of this gluten-free chocolate mug cake!

 Are mug cakes actually good?